 As the end of the year approaches, small business owners across the country have already started planning for the months ahead, and you should do the same.
 Now is the perfect time to reflect on the previous twelve months and think of ways to help your business have the best year ever.
 If you do not do this, you might have another year of unfulfilled resolutions related to your business.
-Even worse, your competition could outpace you in growth, revenues, and customer acquisition.
+Even worse, your competition could outpace growth, revenues, and customer acquisition.

 The New Year will present your small business with new and exciting challenges and great opportunities, and preparing for success does not take much time or effort.
 This Balboa Capital blog article explains how to start the New Year right.

 Take time to evaluate your business’s performance in the current year before making decisions for the New Year.
 Make notes of your successes and failures, look at the revenue generated from new clients or customers, and calculate your year-over-year (YOY) growth.
 If you can think of ways to improve your general operations, increase productivity, and reduce your expenses, write them down.

 Lastly, an essential part of this process is analyzing your marketing strategy to see which efforts have proven successful and where you need to make adjustments.
 For example, you might find that you are spending money on marketing and advertising efforts that are not directly translating to sales and are, therefore, a waste of time and money.

 Update your website and social media profiles before the New Year.